Shoreditch is home to London’s best Burmese restaurant.

 It comes to us from Dan Anton and head chef Zaw Mahesh – both of Burmese heritage – who’re building on the remarkable success of both their year-long Hackney pop up & their Spitalfields Market stall.

-This permanent site is in Shoreditch, and it’s a stunner: floor-to-ceiling windows framed in bamboo flood light onto the furnishings, all made from varying textures of wood.
+This permanent site is a stunner: floor-to-ceiling windows framed in bamboo flood light onto the furnishings, all made from varying textures of wood.
 The walls are lined with jarred Burmese spices & pickles, and cutting through it all is a long cocktail bar with shades of industrial concrete.

 Going larger, you can net yourself a pork & mustard green curry; a whole fried bream with morning glory; or a hefty aubergine roasted & stuffed with oyster mushrooms plus Burmese herbs & spices.

-The Burmese-ness keeps on rolling behind the cocktail bar, where they’ll make you drinks including a Lemongrass Mimosa with citrus liqueur, prosecco, lime, and lemongrass; a Jaggery Old Fashioned (using an Asian cane sugar); and a Lahpet Sour which blends gin, Campari, orange, and of course, some tea leaves.
+The Burmese-ness keeps on rolling behind the cocktail bar, where they’ll make you drinks including a Lemongrass Mimosa with citrus liqueur, prosecco, lime, and lemongrass; a Jaggery Old Fashioned (using an Asian cane sugar); and a Lahpet Margarita which infuses tequila with betel leaves.

 We see one in your future.

-NOTE: Lahpet Shoreditch is open now.
+NOTE: Lahpet Shoreditch is open all week.
 You can find out more, and make a booking at their website right HERE.

 Like Theatre?
 Check out our guide to The Best London Theatre Shows right now.